Episode 460: How to get a sponsor for your podcast, with Stephen Woessner.

 And I was a heck of a lot smarter after having learned directly from Linda.
 Rock solid awesome!!

-But in order for that to happen – I had to set my fear and ego aside and focus on the assignment – and let go of the fact that I didn’t know something about the world of podcasting.
+But in order for that to happen – I had to set my fear and ego aside and focus on the assignment – and let go of the fact that I didn’t know something about the world of podcasting, and much less about how to get a sponsor for your podcast.
 I am taking you so deep behind the green curtain here because I want you to see – everyone deals with fear – everyone has obstacles – everyone is uncomfortable from time-to-time in their business – everyone deals with the imposter syndrome.

 But the true measure of greatness – is whether you will let it paralyze you – or – will you push past it and walk toward your destiny.
 I believe in you, Onward Nation.
 You are just one phone call or one interview with an expert away from finding that missing piece that will ignite your business to the next level.